rfloarea/rfloarea/README.md

 - This project is a guided learning experience to get my hands working with smart contracts and dapps.

 [isalwayslearning](https://github.com/rfloarea/isalwayslearning)
-- Not only is this my catchcy catchline, but it's an evolving record of my learning "stuff".
-It's young and subject to radical changes.
-But it's super fun to share stuff.
+- Not only is this my catchy catchline, but it's an evolving record of my learning "stuff".
+It's a young project and subject to radical changes.
+But it's super fun to share stuff so I didn't want to wait until everything was "perfect".
 So yeah, it's a blog I guess.